amirivojdan/DSE-697/README.md

 # Zero-Shot Detection and Action Recognition of Broiler Chickens Using Vision-Language Models

 This repository presents the **final project for DSE 697 - Large Language Modeling & Gen AI**.
-The project explores the **zero-shot capabilities of state-of-the-art Vision-Language Models (VLMs)** to detect and recognize the actions of broiler chickens using only natural language queries—without any task-specific training.
+The project explores the **zero-shot capabilities of state-of-the-art Vision-Language Models (VLMs)** to detect and recognize the actions of broiler chickens using only natural language queries-without any task-specific training.

 ---